-512.20 BILLING PROCEDURES
+512.23 BILLING PROCEDURES

-Claims must not be processed for less than a full unit of service.
+Claims cannot be processed for less than a full unit of service.
 Consequently, in filing claims for Medicaid reimbursement the amount of time documented in minutes must be totaled and divided by the minutes in a unit of service to arrive at the number of units billed.
 After arriving at the number of billable units, billing must take place on the last date in the service range.
-Billing cannot be rounded more than once within a calendar month.
-The billing period cannot overlap calendar months.
+The billing period cannot overlap calendar months and should not include billing for more than one month.